Have an upcoming interview? Congratulations! Now, how best to prepare?

 Employers evaluate candidates in three areas: Competencies, Interest, and Fit.
 Employers want to know: Can you do the job?
 Do you want to do the job?
 Will you be a good match for the organization?
 An interview is a time for you to highlight your strengths and skills that will help you add value in a particular role.
 It's a chance to show your enthusiasm and motivation for wanting to work with the organization.
 And, it's an opportunity for you and the employer to determine if your values, goals, expectations, and work style will be a good fit.

-Sign up for a mock interview with a trained, undergraduate Peer Advisor through our online calendar.
+Sign up for a practice interview with a trained, undergraduate Peer Advisor through our online calendar.
 This service is for Bachelor of Science students in the College of Engineering only.
-Please fill out the Mock Interview Preparation Form and bring it to your appointment, along with a copy of your resume.
+Please fill out the Practice Interview Preparation Form and bring it to your appointment, along with a copy of your resume and a job description.

 10 Good Minutes for Engineers Podcast

 Listen to 10-minute interviews with employers at leading organizations (e.g. Sensata Technologies; Nokia; EY; Accenture; mongoDB) as they share skills and qualities they seek in potential candidates, "red flags" in interviews, and strategies for answering tough questions.

 Record answers to typical interview questions, and watch the videos back to understand how an employer may view not only your responses, but your body language and communication style.